Girlfriends’ Getaway to Maui

 By Kerri Zane

-On Maui many of the chefs, ranchers, fishermen and farmers are working together to create a foodie environment where island ingredients or ono flavors are across the board a featured attraction.
+On Maui many of the Chefs, Ranchers, Fishermen and Farmers are working together to create a foodie environment where island ingredients or “ono” flavors are across the board a featured attraction.
 One of the most unique places to experience this is O’o Farms.
-It is a by-reservation-only truly unique farm-to-table coop collaboration and experience.

 Guests to the farm are given their menu description, then they’re led through the gardens for a lesson in local growing.
-Visitors taste the greens, fruits and veggies they pick and all is basketed.
-This is followed by a cooking demo at the wood fired oven where everything each visitor put in their basket is prepared for their al fresco lunch.
-The farm has its own coffee mill and roasterie where the beans grown on property are ground.
-Fresh fruit based desserts and O’o coffee round out the meal.
-This is a not to be missed extraordinary experience.
+Visitors taste the greens, fruits and veggies they pick and are all basketed.
+This is followed by a cooking demo at the wood fired oven where everything each visitor put in their basket is prepared for their Al Fresco lunch.
+The farm has its own Coffee Mill and Roasterie where the beans grown on property are ground.
+Fresh fruit-based desserts and the O’o coffee round out the meal.
+It is a by-reservation-only farm-to-table coop collaboration and experience not to be missed.

 The Hawaiian Islands are rich with endless tropical beauty and the best way to get a bird’s eye view is on a Blue Hawaiian Helicopter ride.
 The company has been Hawaii’s air-tour leader for over 25 years and serves all four major Hawaiian Islands.
 Their birds offer panoramic glass for maximum visibility, a cockpit camera which records your ride, and super knowledgeable pilots who are entertaining throughout the flight.
 If you only do this bucket list activity once in your life this is THE place.

 A Royal Ali’i Nui catamaran ride is another totally Hawaiian thing to do.
 You and your friends can set sail for a sunset dinner cruise like we did; try a snorkeling adventure with turtles; or go on a Whale watching excursion.